Pittsburgh Community Broadcasting Corporation

-Produce WESA’s daily news show, The Confluence with Kevin Gavin, along with the show’s host and editor/producer.
-The Confluence is an hour-long program that explores local news, issues and events along with the region’s arts and culture.
-It addition to providing listeners with access to political, business, and community leaders, The Confluence gives voice to people in our region who are leading interesting and impactful lives.
-This full-time exempt position reports to the WESA Station Manager and works with the show team and the WESA newsroom to create the mix of interviews, panel discussions, and produced news segments that make up The Confluence and also engineers the live broadcast of program.
+Produce WESA’s daily news show, The Confluence with Kevin Gavin, along with the show’s host and producer.
+The Confluence explores local news, issues and events along with the region’s arts and culture.
+In addition to providing listeners with access to political, business, and community leaders, The Confluence gives voice to people in our region who are leading interesting and impactful lives.
+This full-time exempt position reports to the WESA Station Manager and works with the show team and the WESA newsroom to create the mix of interviews, panel discussions, and produced news segments that make up The Confluence and directs the live broadcast of program.

-- Produce and prepare hosts and guests for recorded or live interviews;
+- Produce and prepare host and guests for recorded or live interviews

 Knowledge, Skills and Abilities

-- Two to four years of experience as a radio or news producer;
+- Three to five years of experience as a radio or news producer

 - PCBC adheres to all ADA requirements and will make reasonable accommodations for qualified individuals

-Pittsburgh Community Broadcasting is an independent, locally owned, community-supported public media organization - home to Pittsburgh’s NPR News station, 90.5 WESA, and Triple A music station, 91.3 WYEP, serving Pittsburgh and the surrounding communities of western Pennsylvania.
-Our mission is to “create and distribute trusted content, build connections, and strengthen our community through public media.”
+PCBC is an independent, locally owned community-supported public media organization.
+PCBC is home to Pittsburgh’s NPR News station, 90.5 WESA, and 91.3 WYEP, serving Pittsburgh and the surrounding communities of Western Pennsylvania.
+PCBC serves the more than 2 million residents of Pittsburgh and its surrounding communities.
+The mission of PCBC is to create and distribute trusted content, build connections, and strengthen our community through public media.

-In addition to radio programming, our stations play an active role in engaging the community through online and mobile services and in-person events and have a prominent voice in Pittsburgh’s civic and cultural affairs.
-Each week more than 200,000 southwestern Pennsylvanians listen to our broadcasts, and tens of thousands more engage with our content through our websites and mobile digital services.
+In addition to radio programming, both stations play an active role in engaging the community through online and mobile services and in-person events and have a prominent voice in Pittsburgh’s civic and cultural affairs.

 Pittsburgh Community Broadcasting Corporation is committed to creating a diverse environment and is proud to be an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.